Let's Get It (Cash Out album)

-Let's Get It is the debut studio album by American hip hop recording artist Cash Out.
+Let's Get It is the debut and only studio album by American hip-hop recording artist Cash Out.
 It was released on August 26, 2014, by Bases Loaded Records and eOne Music.
-The album features guest appearances from Wiz Khalifa, Ty Dolla $ign, French Montana, Shanell, Rich Homie Quan and Waka Flocka Flame.
-It was supported by three singles, "She Twerkin", "Mexico" and "She Wanna Ride".
+The album features guest appearances from Wiz Khalifa, Ty Dolla Sign, French Montana, Shanell, Rich Homie Quan and Waka Flocka Flame.
+It was supported by the singles, "She Twerkin", "Mexico", and "She Wanna Ride".